haberdashPI/vscode-modal-keys/docs/config.md

 | `searchOtherMatchesBackground` | ``      | Background color for other visible search matches.
 | `searchOtherMatchesBorder`     | ``      | Border color for other visible search matches .

+## Color Blind Friendliness

+By defaul the colors used for visual documentation are selected to be color-blind friendly (by consistently varying the luminance of the colors).
+You can set `colorBlindDocs` to false if you'd like to use a palette that is not color-blind friendly.
+There are slightly more distinct shades that can be used in this case (8 instead of 5).

 ## Changing Status Bar

 You can change the text shown in status bar in each mode along with the text